bangkokrb/codewars.info/index.md

 1. War is Fun!
    - winning doesn't make you a code ninja
    - winning won't improve your hackerrank (or even your [codewars.com rank](https://www.codewars.com/)... this is not us)
-   - winning won't double your salery
+   - winning won't double your salary
    - these are silly problems, solved under distracting circumstances.
 Think "FizzBuzz Fight" not Project Euler.
 2. You can use **any language** you want
    - even Excel!